open5e/open5e/source/gameplay-mechanics/ability-scores.rst

 **Size and Strength.** Larger creatures can bear more weight, whereas Tiny creatures can carry less.
-For each size category above Medium, double the creature’s carrying capacity and the amount it can push, drag, or lift.
+For each size category above Medium, double the creature's carrying capacity and the amount it can push, drag, or lift.
 For a Tiny creature, halve these weights.

 Variant: Encumbrance